britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the signatures (0) key is an array of one or more Signatures as defined in {{signatures}}.
-The signatures on the P-Shard are to be verified against the appropriate key for the Zone for which the P-Shard is cvalid in the given context.
+The signatures on the P-Shard are to be verified against the appropriate key for the Zone for which the P-Shard is valid in the given context.

-The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone in which the Assertions in the P-Shard is made and MUST end with '.' (the root zone).
+The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the zone in which the Singular Assertions in the P-Shard are made and MUST end with '.' (the root zone).

-The value of the context (6) key is a UTF-8 encoded string containing the name of the context in which the Assertions in the P-Shard are valid.
+The value of the context (6) key is a UTF-8 encoded string containing the name of the context in which the Singular Assertions in the P-Shard are valid.
 Both the authority-part and the context-part MUST end with a '.'.

 The value of the range (11) key, if present, is a two element array of strings or nulls (subject-name A, subject-name B).
 A MUST lexicographically sort before
 B. If A is null, the P-Shard begins at the beginning of the zone.
-If B is null, the shard ends at the end of the zone.
-The P-Shard MUST NOT be used to check the existence of any assertions whose subject names are equal to or sort before A, or are equal to or sort after B. If the range (11) key is not present, the P-shard covers then entire zone.
+If B is null, the P-Shard ends at the end of the zone.
+The P-Shard MUST NOT be used to check the existence of any Singular Assertions whose subject names are equal to or sort before A, or are equal to or sort after B. If the range (11) key is not present, the P-Shard covers then entire zone.

 The value of the content (23) key is a three-element array.
 The first element identifies the algorithm used for generating the bitstring.
 The second element